agntcy/oasf/CONTRIBUTING.md

 Choose a **unique** field you want to add, `uid` in the example above and populate it as described below.

-1. `caption` → Add a user friendly name to the field.
+1. `caption` → Add a user-friendly name to the field.
 2. `description` → Add concise description to define the attributes.
-    1. Note that `field` descriptions can be overridden in the `event_class/object`, therefore if it’s a common field (like name, label, uid etc) feel free to add a generic description, specific descriptions can be added in the `event_class/object` definition.
+    1. Note that `field` descriptions can be overridden in the `base_class/object`, therefore if it’s a common field (like name, label, uid etc) feel free to add a generic description, specific descriptions can be added in the `base_class/object` definition.
 For example,
     2. A generic definition of `uid` in the dictionary -
         1.  `uid` : `The unique identifier.
 See specific usage.`
-    3. Specific description of `uid` in the `vulnerability` object -
+    3. Specific description of `uid` in the `agent` object -
-        1. `uid` : `Unique Identifier/s of the reported vulnerability. e.g. CVE ID/s"`
+        1. `uid` : `Unique Identifier/s of the reported agent."`
-3. `type` → Review OCSF data_types and ensure you utilize appropriate types while defining new fields.
+3. `type` → Review OASF data_types and ensure you utilize appropriate types while defining new fields.
-    1. All the available data_types can be accessed [here](https://schema.ocsf.io/data_types).
+    1. All the available data_types can be accessed [here](https://schema.oasf.agntcy.org/data_types).
-    2. They are also accessible in your local instance of the ocsf-server - http://localhost:8000/data_types
+    2. They are also accessible in your local instance of the oasf server - http://localhost:8000/data_types
 4. `is_array` → This a boolean key:value pair that you would need to add if the field you are defining is an array.
     1. e.g. `"is_array": true`

 #### How to define an `object`?

-1. All the available `objects` need to be defined as individual field entries in the dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file and as distinct .json files in the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
+1. All the available `objects` need to be defined as individual field entries in the dictionary, the [dictionary.json](https://github.com/agntcy/oasf/blob/main/schema/dictionary.json) file and as distinct .json files in the [/objects](https://github.com/agntcy/oasf/tree/main/schema/objects) folder.
 2. Review existing Objects, determine if a modification of the existing object would be sufficient or if there’s a need for a completely new object.
-3. Use the template available [here](https://github.com/ocsf/ocsf-schema/blob/main/templates/object_name.json), to get started with .json file definition.
+3. Use the template available [here](https://github.com/agntcy/oasf/blob/main/schema/templates/object_name.json), to get started with .json file definition.

-An example `vulnerability.json` object file,
+An example `locator.json` object file,

 ```
 {
-  "caption": "Vulnerability Details",
+  "caption": "Agent Locator",
-  "name": "vulnerability",
-  "description": "The vulnerability object describes details related to the observed vulnerability.",
+  "description": "Locators provide actual artifact locators of an agent.
+For example, this can reference sources such as helm charts, docker images, binaries, etc.",
-  "extends": "object",
+  "extends": "_entity",
+  "name": "locator",
   "attributes": {
-    "desc": {
+    "name": {
-      "description": "The description of the vulnerability",
+      "description": "The schema extension name.
+For example: <code>dev</code>.",
-      "requirement": "recommended"
+      "requirement": "required"
     },
-    "kb_article_list": {
+    "annotations": {
+      "caption": "Annotations",
+      "description": "Additional metadata associated with the extension.",
       "requirement": "optional"
+    },
+    "type": {
+      "caption": "Type",
+      "description": "Describes the type of the release manifest pointed by its URI, e.g. <code>oci-image</code>, <code>docker-image</code>, <code>py-package</code>, <code>binary</code>.
+Allowed values MAY be defined for common manifest types.",
+      "requirement": "required"
+    },
+    "url": {
+      "caption": "URL",
+      "description": "Specifies an URI from which this object MAY be downloaded.
+Value MUST conform to RFC 3986.
+Value SHOULD use the http and https schemes, as defined in RFC 7230.",
+      "requirement": "required"
+    },
+    "size": {
+      "caption": "Size",
+      "description": "Specifies the size of the release manifest in bytes.",
+      "requirement": "optional"
+    },
+    "digest": {
+      "caption": "Digest",
+      "description": "Specifies the digest of the release manifest contents.",
+      "requirement": "optional"
     }
-  }
+  },
+  "constraints": {}
 }
 ```

 4. `caption` → Add a user friendly name to the object.
 5. `description` → Add a concise description to define the object.
 6. `extends` → Ensure the value is `object` or an existing object, e.g. `entity` (All objects in OCSF must extend a base definition of `object` or another existing object.)